q-0q/website/public/markdown/psn.md

 StateMapConfig.FighterAnimation.Dictionary[state] = animation;
 ```

-The static `AutoSetupFromAnimationPath` method builds out the `SectionGroup` from the animation directory that was filled by Blender.
+The static AutoSetupFromAnimationPath method builds out the SectionGroup from the animation directory that was filled by Blender.

 ## Gameplay insights

 ### Inputs

 *PSN* is a 5-button game.
-The buttons are `Light`, `Medium`, `Heavy`, `Special`, and `Grab`.
-The same button can be used for multiple actions depending on directional input; for example, for most characters, `Heavy` with no directional input is a high-damage finisher, while `Down` + `Heavy` is a combo-starting launcher.
+The buttons are Light, Medium, Heavy, Special, and Grab.
+The same button can be used for multiple actions depending on directional input; for example, for most characters, Heavy with no directional input is a high-damage finisher, while Down + Heavy is a combo-starting launcher.

 Most games in the 2D Fighting genre implement [motion inputs](https://glossary.infil.net/?t=Motion%20Input).
 Motion inputs raise the execution barrier of certain player actions, which affects the feel of the gameplay and its perceived difficulty.
 Motion inputs also allow for more actions without needing to have lots of buttons, as the same buttons can be reused with different motions to create more inputs.

-With *PSN*, directional inputs are used (such as `Down` + `Heavy` or `Back` + `Special`), but I have opted to not implement motion inputs. *PSN*'s characters are simple enough in their amount of options and mechanics to not need the increased amount of options that motion inputs provide.
+With *PSN*, directional inputs are used (such as Down + Heavy or Back + Special), but I have opted to not implement motion inputs. *PSN*'s characters are simple enough in their amount of options and mechanics to not need the increased amount of options that motion inputs provide.
 Implementing motion controls is also a surprisingly involved task.
 You need to track a rolling log of directional input over some time horizon and then validate that the direction history equates to some motion when an input is attempted.
 It's crucial that this input log is synced over the network to ensure deterministic behavior, which can put a large strain on networking performance if not implemented carefully.
 Further, defining a "motion" is complicated. *Guilty Gear -STRIVE-* uses a [complex system of rules](https://www.dustloop.com/w/GGST/Esoterica#Motion_Input_Buffer) to precisely define these motions and control how strictly they need to be performed.

 ### The air